 I found out about Beyond through the UK Channel 4 documentary, The Stranger on the Bridge.
 It follows Jonny’s journey to find Neil, who years earlier had talked him down from a bridge when he was suicidal.
 After the pair were reunited and taking part in advocacy work they started Beyond.
 I answered a social media volunteer call when they were in dire needs of a designer.

-I joined the Creative Services team of the Partner Marketing department in Booking.com in November 2016.
+I joined Booking.com in November 2016.
 I was tasked to design and develop scalable, templatised marketing solutions for multiple teams and use-cases: from email and landing page templates, to one-off campaign microsites.
+In 2019 I pivoted into a UX role.
 Data-driven, user testing, and failing fast are just some of the principles I've picked up along the way.

 After I had to put my magazine on hiatus, I felt a void fester away.
 I missed having something creative and interesting to do in my spare time.
 For a long time I was fascinated by podcasts where the speaker tells a story.
 Podcasts that were less conversational and more story driven grabbed my attention.
 One day I thought a podcast about mental health, told in the same format I was fascinated by, would be fun to kickstart.

 ODOU began as a side project.
 I wanted to explore the cross section of print and perfume and smells.
 A smell and perfume magazine didn't exist, so I thought I'd give it a go.
 It won two awards for literary writing and was stocked in Tate Modern, London.
 I was the editor, designer, administrator, CEO etc…

 I was previously a middle-weight digital designer at John Lewis, one of Britain's best loved department stores.
 It has a distinct brand, tone of voice and approach to market.
 It was my job in a team of 12 others to carry out the daily operations of the site, from creating page designs and builds, to display ads and onsite creative/banners.
 There were the occassional quick fixes and site amendments too.